- How To Create A Container Garden

 bloem Watering Cans

-Available in an assortment of colors - 2 gallon watering cans
+Available in an assortment of colors and with an easy grip handle - 2 gallon

 Available in granules, this is a wonderful way to conserve water as it absorbs and releases water in the soil when needed.
 Ideal for indoor plants and outdoor.